muratkirtay/ICDL2023/README.md

 ## ICDL2023

-A repository for reproducing the results presented in ICDL 2023 submission.
+A repository for reproducing the results presented in the following paper: Interplay between neural computational energy and multimodal processing in robot-robot interaction.
+Murat Kirtay, Verena V. Hafner, Minoru Asada, Erhan Oztop, IEEE International Conference on Development and Learning (ICDL), (2023), (The best paper award nomination).
+(Accepted for publication)

 > **Abstract:** the abstract will be added later.